indigo-dc/oidc-agent/gitbook/oidc-gen/options.md

 When using the authorization code flow the user has to authenticate against the OpenID Provider in a web browser and is then redirected back to the application.
 To be able to catch that redirect `oidc-agent` usually starts a small webserver.
 If something goes wrong during the redirect (because the web server crashed or no web server was used (`--no-webserver`)) the user can still finish the account configuration generation process.
-In such a case the suer must copy the url he is redirected to from its browser and pass it to `oidc-gen --codeExchange`.
+In such a case the user must copy the url he is redirected to from its browser and pass it to `oidc-gen --codeExchange`.
 Then oidc-gen should be able to obtain and save the final account configuration.

-Note that while this option also works for `edu.kit.data.oid-cagent:/` redirect uris, it might not be possible to obtain the uri the user is redirected to from the browser.
+Note that while this option also works for `edu.kit.data.oidc-agent:/` redirect uris, it might not be possible to obtain the uri the user is redirected to from the browser.

 ### `--confirm-default`